intervalplace/aon-sdk/NAMESPACES.md

 For example, `aon:csd-usdc` defines `reserve` as a namespace-specific type. `aon:evm-spot` defines `order` and `fill`.
 Your namespace can define whatever makes sense for your coordination pattern.

-Objects are submitted via `POST /v1/objects` on any node — the node stores them regardless of type.
+Objects are submitted via `POST /v1/objects` on any node.
+The node stores them regardless of type.

 ---